-A cochlear implant is an electronic medical device that replaces the function of a damaged inner ear.
+A cochlear implant is an electronic medical device that replaces the function of damaged inner ear hair cells.

 - The aim of a cochlear implant is to provide the recipient with access to the range of sounds that are important for hearing speech.